DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 # Hydrodynamic model of the Southern North Sea
-This README file contains practical information and background information on the data.
+This README provides practical and background information on the dataset.
 The dataset can be cited as:

 > DHI.
 (2024).
 Hydrodynamic model of the Southern North Sea: MIKE21 model setup, outputs and observation data (1.0) [Data set].
 Zenodo. [https://doi.org/10.5281/zenodo.14929387](https://doi.org/10.5281/zenodo.14929387)

-See the [license](license.txt) for information on using the data.
+See the [license](license.txt) for details on data usage.

 #### Disclaimer:
-*The included MIKE21 model setup is a simplified version of the operational setup provided for the Dutch authorities (RVO) in connection with the building of windfarms, but the simplified model performance does not reflect the quality of the operational setup.
-Rather, it is a simple demonstration for educational and research purposes.
-It is not optimized for precision or exhaustive calibration and should not be regarded as a benchmark for best practices in hydrodynamic modeling.
-The results should not be used for operational or decision-making purposes.*
+*The included MIKE21 model setup is a simplified version of the hindcast model developed by DHI for the Dutch authorities (RVO) in support of offshore wind farm development.
+The performance of this simplified model does *not* reflect the quality or accuracy of the original hindcast model.*

+*This version is intended for **educational and research purposes only**.
+It is neither fully calibrated nor optimized for precision and should not be considered a benchmark for best practices in hydrodynamic modeling. **The results must *not* be used for operational or decision-making purposes**.*

 ## Intended use

-The dataset is aimed at supporting educational, research, and exploratory activities, such as:
+This dataset is designed to support educational, research, and exploratory activities, including:

 * Experimenting with coastal and ocean modeling using MIKE 21.
 * Validating hydrodynamic model outputs with observational data.
-* Developing methods for automatically calibrating model parameters.
+* Developing methods for automatic model parameter calibration.
-* Building data-driven models, including machine learning surrogates of the MIKE simulation results.
+* Building data-driven models, including machine learning surrogates of MIKE simulation results.